hutchisonjohn/dartmouth/FOUNDATIONAL_AGENT_TEST_PLAN.md

 **Objective:** Verify information requests are detected

 **Test Cases:**
-- "What is DPI?"
+- "What is artificial intelligence?"
-- "Tell me about printing"
+- "Tell me about the weather"
-- "How does this work?"
+- "How does gravity work?"

 **Expected Result:**
 - ✅ Intent: information
-- ✅ LLM or RAG provides answer
+- ✅ LLM provides answer

 **Pass Criteria:** Response attempts to answer the question